-Dean, who spent much of his high school career balancing exams with an early-morning delivery job, is just starting out at university.
-He is looking forward to also making full use of the advantages the ICAS Foundation offers.
+Dean, who spent much of his high school career balancing exams with an early-morning delivery job, is now in his third year at university and making full use of the advantages the ICAS Foundation offers.

-"As well as the financial support and peace of mind having that assistance provides, I feel like the Foundation will make a big difference through the dedicated mentoring scheme.
+"As well as the financial support and peace of mind having that assistance provides, the Foundation makes a big difference through the dedicated mentoring scheme.

 You have the opportunity to reach out a helping hand, to help aspiring CAs into a brighter, more promising future.

 "I can see great benefit in CAs helping students in their studies.
 Taking the time to share their real-life career experiences helps put our studies into a better context."

 Ryan agreed: "CAs get a lot out of the profession themselves and I feel like most of them want to give back in some way.
 Donating to the ICAS Foundation or becoming a mentor is an excellent way to do that."

 According to Gemma, the impact of offering such support can be immense.